rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 # Collection Wrapper

 The Collection Wrapper is the base `class` for the List, Grid, and Carousel.
 The main purpose of the Collection Wrapper is to manage the Items that are added to the Collection Wrapper and provide necessary methods to manipulate these Items.
+The Collection Wrappers also makes sure that non-active Items are not always loaded in, through use of an ItemWrapper.

 The List, Grid, and Carousel are extended from the Collection Wrapper in order to display data in their own specific way.
 The Collection Wrapper also features a default scroll functionality and the possibility to customize this.

+## ItemWrapper
+ItemWrappers are used to load the desired Item at a specific position.
+The ItemWrapper also makes sure the Item is unloaded when it has become `inactive`, and loaded again when its `active`.

 ## Items

 ### Basics
-When we talk about Items, we talk about Buttons, Menu Items, Cells, things to put into a collection.
-Generally when create components in Lightning the look like something like this:
+When we talk about Items, we talk about Buttons, Menu Items, Cells, Tiles, long story short: components to put into a collection.
+Generally when creating components in Lightning it looks something like this:

 ```js
 {type: Item, w: 300, h: 200, ...properties}